KaotoIO/kaoto.io/content/docs/rest/03_rest_editor/_index.md

 {{< image-sh src="new-route-created.png" text="Kaoto generates a direct route stub ready for implementation" >}}

+### Step 5: Delete a Node in the REST Tree

+The REST Editor provides two ways to delete a node (REST configuration, service, or operation):

+1. **Toolbar actions menu** — Select the node you want to remove, then click the actions menu in the REST tree toolbar and choose **Delete**.
+2. **Context menu** — Right-click any node in the REST tree and select **Delete** from the context menu.

+{{< image-sh src="rest-delete-context-menu.png" text="Right-click a node in the REST tree to access the Delete option" >}}

 ## Implement the Popular Books Route in Kaoto

 Now you'll implement the logic using Kaoto's Canvas view.